phoenixnap/drive-encryption-bmc/README.md

 ## Automount Script

 Create a service in **`/etc/init.d`** with the contents of the **`automount`** file.
 Make the service executable, update service information and reboot.
 The service automatically starts on reboot.
-Check status of the servie after reboot with:
+Check status with:

 ```
 systemctl status automount